 Thomas Kennedy

 Thomas Kennedy (1817-1859) was a miner, who had a minor role in the events of the Eureka Rebellion of 1854.
-He spoke at various meetings, was a part of the miners’ delegation who met with Governor Hotham to seek the release of those who were arrested after the burning of the Eureka Hotel, and was one of the delegates sent to Creswick to drum up support for the diggers’ cause.
+He spoke at various meetings, was a part of the miners’ delegation which met with Governor Hotham to seek the release of those men who were arrested after the burning of the Eureka Hotel, and was one of the delegates sent to Creswick to drum up support for the diggers’ cause.

 “Kookaburra”

 “Kookaburra” was the pseudonym of an anonymous writer and poet who was often published in The Evelyn Observer, and Bourke East Record (Kangaroo Ground, Vic.), and its later incarnations as The Eltham and Whittlesea Shires Advertiser and Diamond Creek Valley Advocate (Hurstbridge, Vic.) and The Advertiser (Hurstbridge, Vic.).
-Poems and articles by “Kookaburra” appeared in the newspaper from 1916 to 1931.
+Poems and articles by “Kookaburra” appeared in the local newspaper from 1916 to 1931.
 The real identity of “Kookaburra” is currently unknown.

 Philip Lorimer